dreamibor/algorithms_and_data_structures/README.md

 # Algorithms and Data Structures Using Python
-Using python to implement basic algorithms and data structures(List are from *Cracking The Coding Interview*).
+Using python to implement basic algorithms and data structures(from *Cracking The Coding Interview*).

 List of Data Structures:
 1. Linked List